eastmallingresearch/RNA-seq_pipeline/README.md

 Trimming can currently be performed with Trimmomatic (trim.sh, submit_trim.sh and truseq.fa should all be in same directory) The default settings will only remove adapter contamination, for quality/length filtering append something like SLIDINGWINDOW:8:20  MINLEN:36.
 This will use a sliding window of 8 bases and cut the sequence if quality in the window drops below 20, also any trimmed sequences with a length less than 36 will be dropped.

-Low quality/adapter contaminated reads are dumped (edit submit_trim.sh /dev/null to something else if you need to keep them)
+Low quality/adapter contaminated reads are dumped (change location /dev/null in submit_trim.sh to something else if you need to keep them)

 ```shell